 (8) take into account the desire to manage the socio-economic impacts on all CPCs from the shift of current fishing patterns resulting from the implementation of this Resolution; and,

-(9) reflect the attribution to coastal CPCs of historical catches taken within their respective EEZ in the IOTC Area of Competence regardless of the flag State of the vessels that took the catch.
+[(9) reflect the attribution to coastal CPCs of historical catches taken within their respective EEZ in the IOTC Area of Competence regardless of the flag State of the vessels that took the catch.]

 Article 4.
 ELIGIBILITY

 CPs